How do you strategically craft community-driven proposals that stand out and secure projects?

 https://maptionnaire.com/5-tips-for-creating-visual-questionnaire

-Here are some (highly visual) examples from Maptionnaire surveys — but they're applicable for other platforms too.
+Below are some visual examples from the Maptionnaire Community Engagement Platform — but they're applicable for other platforms too.

 Smileys are a great way to describe emotions.
 Leaving feedback in an audio format is also possible in Maptionnaire.